Once you apply for admission to the University, an official transfer credit evaluation

 For more details for transfer students, go to the USA Transfer Evaluation System, which has information about Alabama community colleges, Pensacola State College, Okaloosa-Walton Community College, and Mississippi Gulf Coast Community College.

 We will help you put together a schedule that includes the necessary courses for your

 program.
 Several factors need to be considered, such as placement in classes, prerequisites,

 course load if you are working or have family obligations, etc.

 Get the facts about PAWS registration by attending the orientation for new students and by meeting with your academic advisor.
-Also, check the Registrar web site for details.
+Also, check with the Office of the Registrar for details.

 Each term there is a deadline to drop or withdraw from a class.
 Discuss with your instructor and with us the decision to drop a class.
 It may be that dropping delays your chances of graduating on time.
 The grade of "F" or "U" is recorded for a course abandoned without an official drop.

 Students may add, change to audit, or drop classes on the PAWS system on the second

 and third day of classes.
 After the third day of classes, you may still drop a course

 on the PAWS system, except for the last course in which you are enrolled.